 One of those for whom this had a major effect during the 1914-18 conflict was Harry Hampton, Aston Villa’s goalscoring star.

-Joseph Henry Hampton was born in Wellington, Shropshire in April 1885, the fourth of five children to Henry, a wood sawyer and Selina (younger brother George would play for Glossop and later joined Aston Villa).
-His first football was played with local clubs Shifnal Juniors and Lilleshall Ironworks before moving to Wellington Town then playing in The Combination.
+Joseph Henry Hampton was born in Wellington, Shropshire in April 1885, the fourth of five children to Henry, a wood sawyer and Selina.
+Younger brother George would play for Glossop and later joined Aston Villa, His first football was played with local clubs Shifnal Juniors and Lilleshall Ironworks before moving to Wellington Town who were then playing in The Combination.

 Hampton’s exploits at Wellington brought him to the attention of league clubs.
 It was Aston Villa and their shrewd Scottish boss George Ramsay who moved quickest, parting with £120 to bring the 19-year-old to Villa Park in April 1904.

 Hampton started the 1904-05 season in Villa’s reserve team.
-The club were struggling at centre-forward and went through a number of different options in the early part of the campaign.
+The club were struggling to score goals and went through a number of centre-forward options in the early part of the campaign.
 By Christmas and almost as a last resort Ramsay decided to let his youngster loose.
-The effect immediate as the new man scored 22 times in 28 matches.
+The effect was immediate as the new man scored 22 times in 28 matches.

 “He was an instantaneous success”, former Villa chairman and founder of the Football League William McGregor would later say.
 “He revolutionised the style of play and gave a point to all their attacks”.

-The two most important of the goals brought the FA Cup back to Villa Park.
+The two most important of those 22 goals brought the FA Cup back to Villa Park.
 Ramsay’s men had seen off Leicester Fosse, Bury, Fulham and Everton (after a replay in which Hampton got the winner) to reach the final.